 A freelance paralegal otherwise referred to as a contract or virtual paralegal is in every sense of the word a business owner.
 Freelance paralegals offer services to various attorneys and organizations according to how the need arises.
-The services they provide are generally support services that can be performed by any paralegal, independent or otherwise.
-Most firms prefer to employ the services of freelance paralegals as opposed to full time paralegals because they cost less.
-Full time paralegals are paid monthly regardless of the amount of work they have done while freelance paralegals are paid for the services offered.
+The services they provide general support services that can be performed by any paralegal, independent or otherwise.
+Most firms prefer to employ the services of freelance paralegals as opposed to full-time paralegals because they cost less.
+Full-time paralegals are paid monthly regardless of the amount of work they have done while freelance paralegals are paid for the services offered.

 The services offered by contract paralegals are similar to those performed by regular paralegals the only difference being that they work part-time.
 They work right under the supervision of an attorney at law, which allows them to perform tasks that any paralegal would undertake.
 In some cities, paralegals are required to work under the guidance of an attorney.
 Some of the services they perform include:

 - Summarizing transcripts.

 - Drafting pleadings as well as any other legal papers.

 - Performing searches on public records.

 - General trial preparation including preparing notebooks for trial.

 - Billing for the firm as well as time entry.

 - Maintaining materials for cases.

 - Organizing papers for discovery as well as summarizing them.